 3. Best camping fridge for high peformance in tight space - Dometic CoolFreeze CDF 26

-4. Best camping fridge for day trips on a budget - Thermos Cool Box
+4. Best camping fridge for short trips on a budget - Thermos Cool Box

 5. Best budget 12V camping fridge - Campingaz power-box plus thermoelectric cooling-box